 Our EPSRC DTP Studentships enable exceptional postgraduate research candidates to undertake a 3.5-year research project in the field of engineering and physical sciences.
-For 2019/20 we have approximately 53 x 3.5-year studentships (home fees plus standard UKRI stipend) available for application.
+We have approximately 53 x 3.5-year studentships (home fees plus standard UKRI stipend) available for application.

 At least nine of these will be industry collaborative CASE Studentships, where a minimum of three months will be spent by the student researcher in industry.
 The student is co-supervised by an academic supervisor and a qualified employee of the industrial partner and benefits from exposure to cutting-edge research relevant to the industrial partners’ priorities and objectives.